 \begin{definition}[$(\epsilon, \delta)$-DP] A randomized mechanism $\mathcal{M}:\mathcal{D}\rightarrow\mathcal{Z}$ satisfies $(\epsilon, \delta)$-DP if, for any two input databases $D, D' \in \mathcal{D}$ s.t. $D'$ differs from $D$ in at most one record and any subset of outputs $Z \subseteq \mathcal{Z}$, it holds that

 \end{definition}

 We call databases $D$ and $D'$ as \textit{neighboring} databases.
-The maximum difference of the output for any neighboring database is referred to as \textit{sensitivity}, as defined in Definition \ref{def:sensitivity}.
+The maximum difference of the output for any neighboring database is referred to as \textit{sensitivity}.
 We label the original definition as \textit{record-level} DP because the neighboring databases differ in only one record.

 \textbf{R\'{e}nyi differential privacy.} R\'{e}nyi DP (RDP) \cite{mironov2017renyi} is a variant of approximate DP based on R\'{e}nyi divergence.
 RDP is preferable because it is easy to use for \textit{Gaussian mechanism} \cite{mironov2017renyi} and has a tighter bound than the standard composition theorems.
 The following lemmas give the bounds of the RDP for a typical mechanism and are used to further convert it to an original DP bound.